 CSS Profile applications open on Oct.
 1 each year.
 Should a university or scholarship program require a CSS Profile to consider you for financial aid, you’ll want to complete your application a minimum of two weeks before any scholarship priority application deadlines.
 However, it’s wise to complete your application as soon as it becomes available for the upcoming school year.

 Unlike the FAFSA, the CSS Profile isn’t free.
 Be prepared for the following costs:

 - $25 to submit your CSS Profile to a single college or scholarship program.

 - $16 for each additional profile submission.

-Despite the costs listed above, some students may be eligible for fee waivers based on income, family size or other factors.
+Despite the costs listed above, domestic undergraduate students may be eligible for fee waivers under the following circumstances:

 Why the CSS Profile is important